 This discovery has consequences not only in gamma-ray astronomy but also in cosmic-ray physics.
-For example, before 2017, there was an effort made to understand whether pulsars or dark matter could explain the anomalous positron excess in cosmic rays~\citep{yuan+2015, boudaud+2015}.
-The detection of TeV halos led to the idea that the large-scale cosmic-ray diffusion coefficient of the Galaxy -- deduced from secondary/primary cosmic-ray nuclei fluxes and mainly probing the large diffusive halo of the Milky Way -- is not representative of transport conditions in the disc.
-As a consequence of this lower diffusion coefficient, cosmic-ray leptons would take more time diffuse between nearby sources and the Earth, suffer stronger energy losses especially at the highest energies, which would make nearby pulsars unable to explain the positron excess~\citep{HAWC2017}.
+For example, before 2017, an effort was made to understand whether pulsars or dark matter could explain the anomalous positron excess in cosmic rays~\citep{yuan+2015, boudaud+2015}.
+The detection of TeV haloes led to the idea that the large-scale cosmic-ray diffusion coefficient of the Galaxy -- deduced from secondary and primary cosmic-ray nuclei fluxes, mainly probing the large diffusive halo of the Milky Way -- is not representative of transport conditions in the disc.
+As a consequence of this lower diffusion coefficient, cosmic-ray leptons would take more time to diffuse between nearby sources and the Earth, suffer stronger energy losses particularly at the highest energies, which would make nearby pulsars unable to explain the positron excess~\citep{HAWC2017}.
 Later, more refined studies showed that pulsars could still explain the positron excess if propagation around them is described in a two-zone framework, with suppressed diffusion within tens of parsec of the source -- the halo -- and normal standard diffusion at larger distances ~\citep{tang+2019,schroer+2023}.